 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-urban fantasy that was published by Delacorte Press on January 19, 2016 and has 512 pages.
+urban fantasy in eBook edition that was published by Delacorte Press on January 19, 2016 and has 512 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Shadowfever, Tapestry, Iced, The Highlander's Touch

 Eighth in the Fever urban fantasy series set in a Dublin under siege and revolving around Mac, Barrons, and Jada.
 It’s been thirteen months since Mac first arrived in Dublin and eight days since Burned.

 In 2016, Feverborn was nominated for the Goodreads Choice Award for Fantasy.

 It’s primarily first-person protagonist point-of-view from Mac’s perspective with a dash of third-person (using I) from Christian’s and Dani/Jada’s perspective, AND we do learn of things that Mac shouldn’t be able to see or be told about, including thoughts from the imprisoned Seelie queen, which definitely places this in a combination POV.
 A bit of a POV mess, really, but it’s easy enough to follow.
 Well, except when you haven’t read the series in awhile AND one has, ahem, skipped Burned.
 Oops.
 I’m sure regretting that move, as I feel adrift and confused.

 Dani comes across as the cold and icy Jada who is constantly re-affirming who she is, how grown up she is, how much she’s changed from the younger Dani.
 And she does (as does Dancer) make an excellent point about changing when one is gone for over five years.
 Unfortunately, she comes across as an insecure kid who wants to be the Ice Queen.
 Then the truth about Shazam comes out…geez…you can’t help but want to cry.